nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 Frontmatter | Behaviour
 --- | ---
-`slug: new-page-url` | To override the automatic conversion of the page title to a link `draft: true` | _Not implemented_ &mdash; control of draft pages will be achieved by using branches `excerpt: About the page` | Similar to the `description` and an alternative to putting [Excerpts within the page content](#excerpts-definition).
+`draft: true` | _Not implemented_ &mdash; control of draft pages will be achieved by using branches `excerpt: About the page` | Similar to the `description` and an alternative to putting [Excerpts within the page content](#excerpts-definition).
 If both are present the frontmatter will be taken in preference.
 `hidden: true` | Hidden from the hierarchy menu